NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/bots/buildBot.md

-# Building a bot
+# Building a custom bot
 This document describes the process of creating a custom bot in Model HQ.

-## 1. Building a bot
+## 1. Building a custom bot
 To build a bot, the **build new** option can be selected from the bots interface, followed by clicking the `>` button.

 ![buildBot](buildBot/01_buildBot.png)

+Instructions for how to bot can be found by expanding the instruction section:

+[insert screenshot]

+The user can also see the current default configuration by expanding the Bot details section:

+[insert screenshot]

-## 2. Configuring a bot
+## 2. Configuring a custom bot
 After selecting build new, an interface with multiple configuration options will be presented.
 The options provided here are the same as those used when editing an existing bot.

 ![buildBot](buildBot/02_configureBot.png)

 All configuration options are detailed in [Editing a Bot](https://github.com/BloksAdmin/model-hq-docs/tree/master/v1/bots/editBot.md).

+At this point, the User should select the Model they would like to use with this custom bot.
 When any configuration option is selected for the first time, a prompt to name the bot will be displayed.
+User should name the bot, and follow instructions set out in [Editing a Bot](https://github.com/BloksAdmin/model-hq-docs/tree/master/v1/bots/editBot.md).

 ![buildBot](buildBot/03_nameBot.png)

-### Instructions to build a bot
+### Instructions to build a custom bot
-BizBot Builder enables the design of custom bot interaction applications:
+Bot Builder enables the design of custom bot interaction applications.
+Please see for detailed directions [Editing a Bot](https://github.com/BloksAdmin/model-hq-docs/tree/master/v1/bots/editBot.md):
 1. **Models** — configure models and generation parameters.
 2. **Files** — attach dedicated file resources (e.g., Documents, Images, Tables).
 3. **RAG** — configure available information sources.